Compression of descriptor models for mobile applications: Related Work

-Tensor decomposition is any method for approximating a higher order tensor using simple components, which are then combined using elementary operations.
+\p{Low-rank tensor decomposition} is a method for approximating a higher order tensor using simple components, which are then combined using elementary operations.
 This can lead to a significant reduction in the number of parameters used to represent the original tensor, improve computational efficiency, and result in a more compact and interpretable model.
+Depthwise-separable convolutions (see figure \ref{fig:dw_and_tucker} left) are the most common and have been used in all the MobileNet variants~\cite{Howard2017MobileNets:Applications, Fox2018MobileNetV2:Bottlenecks}.
+Xception~\cite{Chollet2017Xception:Convolutions} has also successfully used these layers as replacements in the Inception modules~\cite{Szegedy2015GoogLeNet/InceptionConvolutions}, however, they did not explore partitioning the input tensor across the depth, which is the focus of our proposed CDP layer.
+Tucker \cite{Tucker1966SomeAnalysis} and its special case Canonical Polyadic (CP) \cite{Hitchcock2015TheProducts} decomposition factor an N-dimensional tensor into lower dimensional components.
+The original convolution operation can then be replaced by a series of convolutions with smaller tensors \cite{Jaderberg2014SpeedingExpansions, Kim2015CompressionApplications}.
+Tensor networks further provide a theoretical framework for such decomposition and have shown promising results \cite{Wang2018WideNets}.